ChenxiTang/ece1373_project_lstm_seizure_detection/README.md

 # ece1373_project_seizure
+Author:
+Mohamed Adel, Chenxi Tang, Jamie, Koerner

+Directory Descriptions:

-cd data: Put all raw data, weights and other relevant data in this directory
+data: All raw test data and final test data

-cd c_code: Put all source c codes in this folder, make a new directory for different IP

-cd hls_prj: If you have tcls script that could automatically rebuild all the IP, put them in there.
-If not, jut leave it empty as it is right now

-NOTE ON RECONSTRUCTING THE PROJECT (in Linux environment)
+c_code: All synthesisable C codes and software testbenches for different IPs

+hls_prj: tcl scripts for Vivado HLS

+TCL: tcl scripts to reconstruct this project

+hw_code: source codes for hardware test program and SDK source files

+support: board constraint files

+IP_REPO: custom IPs, not genereated with Vivado HLS

+NOTE ON GENERATING HW (THIS PROJECT WAS MADE WITHIN LINUX ENVIRONMENT, IT MAY NOT RUN WITH A WINDOWS OS)

-clone the repo and make sure your working directory is ~/ece1373_project_seizure
+clone the repo and make sure your working directory is the same as the path to this readme file.
+Change Vivado and SDK paths in sourceme.sh file as necessary.

 In the terminal: